PanacheSoftware/PanacheLegalDocs/gettingstarted/2_raspberrypi.rst

 If you want to run Panache Legal on a Raspberry Pi you can grab a copy of the code and build it yourself, but a far simpler method is to run the same way you can on Windows and use our pre-built docker images that you can find on our `Docker Hub <https://hub.docker.com/u/panachesoftware>`_ area, look for the versions ending with '-arm32'.

-SQL Server
-^^^^^^^^^^

-At present Panache Legal only supports SQL Server for its database which doesn't run natively on a Raspberry Pi.

-One of our development milestones is to add support for MYSQL but until then when running Panache Legal on a Raspberry Pi you will need to connect to a SQL Server database hosted externally.
-This could be on another local Windows machine but if that isn't available why not sign up to `Microsoft Azure <https://azure.microsoft.com/>`_ for free and use your 30 days of credits to run a Linux based developer version of SQL Server by following this guide: `SQL Server on Linux <https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/linux/sql-server-on-linux-vm-what-is-iaas-overview>`_.

 0 to LegalTech in 3 minutes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^